Aluminate: Aluminates made using new raw materials

-A good example comes from the metals industry, particularly the aluminum industry.
-Aluminum recycling is a beneficial activity for the environment, since it recovers resources from both manufacturing and consumer waste.
+A good example comes from the metals industry, particularly the aluminium industry.
+Aluminium recycling is a beneficial activity for the environment, since it recovers resources from both manufacturing and consumer waste.
 Slag and scrap which were previously considered as waste, are now the raw material for some highly profitable new industries.
-There is added-value in materials made using an aluminum residue which is currently considered as a hazardous waste.
+There is added-value in materials made using an aluminium residue which is currently considered as a hazardous waste.
 Current research is investigating the use of this waste to manufacture glass, glass-ceramic, boehmite and calcium aluminate.